JeremyQuijano/AY620/README.md

 # AY620
-Programs made for AY620 course at The University of Alabama
+Notebooks used for AY620 - Extragalactic Astronomy course at The University of Alabama